Munich

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This illustrates the protagonist's commitment to The team executes their first assassination in Rome, killing Abdel Wael Zwaiter.
 Avner crosses the threshold from protector to assassin.
 No going back., moving from reaction to action.

 At 74 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
-The analysis reveals that this crucial beat False defeat: The bomb intended for Salameh kills his daughter and innocents instead.
+Notably, this crucial beat False defeat: The bomb intended for Salameh kills his daughter and innocents instead.
 Avner is shaken.
 The mission becomes morally complicated.
 Additionally, they realize they're being hunted - someone knows who they are., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 108 minutes (66% through) represents the emotional nadir.
 Here, Robert is killed by a bomb explosion in his own trap.
 The team's gentle "maker of toys" dies - representing the death of innocence and technical detachment.
 Avner is devastated, fully comprehending the human cost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.